Genocidal rape: Rape as genocide

 According to Amnesty International, the use of rape during times of war is not a by-product of conflicts but rather a pre-planned and deliberate military strategy.
 In the last quarter of a century, the majority of conflicts have shifted from wars between nation states to communal and intrastate civil wars.
 During these conflicts the use of rape as a weapon against the civilian population by state and non-state actors has become more frequent.
 Journalists and human rights organizations have documented campaigns of genocidal rape during conflicts in former Yugoslavia, Sierra Leone, Rwanda, Liberia, Sudan, Uganda, and during the civil war in the Democratic Republic of the Congo.

 The strategic aims of these mass rapes are twofold.
 The first is to instill terror in the civilian population, with the intent to forcibly dislocate them from their land.
 The second is to degrade the chance of possible return and reconstitution by having inflicted humiliation and shame on the targeted population and to decrease social cohesion of a targeted group.
+Targeted rape has also been used to force those who might resist genocide into submission.
 These effects are strategically important for non-state actors, as it is necessary for them to remove the targeted population from the land.
-Rape as genocide is well suited for campaigns which involve ethnic cleansing and genocide, as the objective is to destroy, or forcefully remove the target population, and ensure they do not return.
+Rape as genocide is often used for campaigns which involve ethnic cleansing and genocide, as the objective is to destroy, or forcefully remove the target population, and ensure they do not return.

 One objective of genocidal rape is forced pregnancy, so that the aggressing actor not only invades the targeted population's land, but their bloodlines and families as well.
 However, those unable to bear children are also subject to sexual assault.
 Victims' ages can range from children to women in their eighties.